jawerty/myAlgorithm/README.md

 This project is a work in progress and available for anyone to test in the meantime.

 If you like using this project please consider buying me a coffee! https://www.buymeacoffee.com/bjGHFVW355

+Here's the discord of anyone is interested in discussing it https://discord.gg/C6sYF48f

 # Version
 0.1